 27.10.4.1 General

-An HE STA with dot11AMPDUwithMultipleTIDOptionImplemented(#12147) equal to true shall set the Multi-TID Aggregation Rx Support subfield(#12379) in the HE MAC Capabilities Information field in the HE Capabilities element it transmits to a nonzero value.
+An HE STA with dot11AMPDUwithMultipleTIDOptionImplemented(#12147) equal to true shall set the Multi-TID Aggregation Rx Support subfield(#12379) (#11279) in the HE Capabilities element it transmits to a nonzero value.
 An HE STA with dot11AMPDUwithMultipleTIDOptionImplemented(#12147) equal to false shall set the Multi-TID Aggregation Rx Support subfield(#12379) to 0.(#14303)

-An HE STA with dot11AckEnabledAMPDUOptionImplemented equal to true shall set the Ack-Enabled Aggregation Support subfield in the HE MAC Capabilities Information field in the HE Capabilities element it transmits to 1; otherwise, the HE STA shall set the Ack-Enabled Aggregation Support subfield to 0.
+An HE STA with dot11AckEnabledAMPDUOptionImplemented equal to true shall set the Ack-Enabled Aggregation Support subfield in the HE Capabilities element it transmits to 1; An HE STA with dot11AckEnabledAMPDUOptionImplemented equal to false shall set the Ack-Enabled Aggregation Support subfield to 0.(#11279)

 A first HE STA may transmit an ack-enabled A-MPDU to a second HE STA if the first HE STA has received from the second HE STA an HE Capabilities element where the Ack-Enabled Aggregation Support subfield is 1.

-An ack-enabled A-MPDU is an A-MPDU that follows the rules in 9.7 (Aggregate MPDU (A-MPDU)) and 10.13 (A-MPDU operation) except that it shall contain:
+(#12926, 11280, 13728, 13295, 13729)An ack-enabled A-MPDU is an A-MPDU that follows the rules in 9.7 (Aggregate MPDU (A-MPDU)) and 10.13 (A-MPDU operation) and that contains the following:

-One QoS Data frame with the Ack Policy field set to Normal Ack or HTP Ack each carried in an A-MPDU subframe with the EOF field set to 1, or one Action frame carried in an A-MPDU subframe with the EOF field set to 1
+One EOF-MPDU that is either QoS Data frame with the Ack Policy field set to Normal Ack or HTP Ack, or one Management frame that solicit immediate response

-One or more frames in A-MPDU subframes with the EOF field set to 0 that are not under the block ack agreements
+One or more non-EOF-MPDUs that are not under the block ack agreements

-An HE STA shall not transmit a multi-TID A-MPDU in a VHT PPDU or a HT PPDU.
+0 or more A-MPDU subframes with Length field set ot 0

+Note: An ack-enabled A-MPDU can’t contains more than one of the following frames: QoS Data frames, Management frame that solicits immediate response.

-A multi-TID A-MPDU is either a non-ack-enabled multi-TID A-MPDU or an ack-enabled multi-TID A-MPDU.
+(#11281)A multi-TID A-MPDU is either a non-ack-enabled multi-TID A-MPDU or an ack-enabled multi-TID A-MPDU.
 A first HE STA may transmit a non-ack-enabled multi-TID A-MPDU to a second HE STA if the first HE STA has received from the second STA an HE Capabilities element where the Multi-TID Aggregation Rx Support subfield(#12379) is nonzero.
 A first HE STA may transmit an ack-enabled multi-TID A-MPDU or a non-ack-enabled multi-TID A-MPDU to a second HE STA if the first HE STA has received from the second HE STA an HE Capabilities element where the Multi-TID Aggregation Rx Support subfield(#12379) is nonzero and where the Ack-Enabled Aggregation Support subfield is 1.
 Otherwise the first HE STA shall not transmit a multi-TID A-MPDU to the second HE STA.

+An HE STA shall not transmit a multi-TID A-MPDU or ack-enabled A-MPDU in a VHT PPDU or a HT PPDU. (#11281)

 An HE STA shall construct a multi-TID A-MPDU as defined in 9.7 (Aggregate MPDU (A-MPDU)) and 10.13 (A-MPDU operation) and following the rules defined in the subclauses below.

-(#11283)An HE STA shall not send a multi-TID A-MPDU to an HE STA that has the Multi-TID Aggregation Rx Support subfield(#12379) in the HE Capabilities element equal to 0.

-A non-AP STA shall not send a multi-TID A-MPDU in an HE TB PPDU unless it is in response to a Basic Trigger frame where the TID Aggregation Limit field of the User Info field addressed to the STA is nonzero.
+(#11284)A non-AP STA shall not send a multi-TID A-MPDU in an HE TB PPDU unless it is in response to a Basic Trigger frame where the TID Aggregation Limit field of the User Info field addressed to the STA is nonzero.

-An HE STA may aggregate QoS Data frames with multiple TIDs in a multi-TID A-MPDU(#13026) as defined in Table 9-425 (A-MPDU contents in the data enabled immediate response context) or Table 9-426 (A-MPDU contents in the data enabled no immediate response context(#13283)).
+An HE STA may aggregate QoS Data frames with multiple TIDs in a multi-TID A-MPDU(#13026) as defined in Table 9-425 (A-MPDU contents in the data enabled immediate response context).(#11285)